 Digital Data Flow

-This initiative aims to move the drug development process from a current state of manual, study start-up asset creation (i.e. Case Report Forms, Procedure Manuals, Statistical Analysis Plans, and Schedule of Activities) to a future state of fully automated, dynamic, study start-up readiness via an open-sourced, vendor-agnostic technical solution that will reduce cycle times and improve data quality for sponsors, third-party providers, sites and regulators.
+This initiative aims to move the drug development process from a current state of manual study start-up asset creation (i.e., Case Report Forms, Procedure Manuals, Statistical Analysis Plans, and Schedule of Activities) to a future state of fully automated dynamic, study start-up readiness via an open-sourced, vendor agnostic technical solution that will reduce cycle times and improve data quality for sponsors, third-party providers, sites and regulators.

 Rationale

+Today, the clinical trial protocol – which serves as an anchor for specifying clinical trial requirements and parameters – does not exist in a common, machine-readable format which can be easily exchanged among disparate systems.
 Currently, there exists an average lag time of four months between protocol completion and study start.
 Furthermore, third-party conversion of data to Study Data Tabulation Model (SDTM) lengthens cycle time and presents limits for traceability and re-use.
 Finally, working in a document-based environment results in significant manual duplication of effort.

 Benefits